KeishaSPerkins/tweetsFromHeaven/content/Home/000016_whatsInAName/index.md

 +++

 ## Identities Under Attack
 Sometimes, our identities are called into question or even outright attacked.
-We'll look to "The Three Hebrew Boys" to find an example of what it looks like to withstand an attack on who we are.
+We'll look to the "Three Hebrew Boys" to find an example of what it looks like to withstand an attack on who we are.
 {{< youtube DmtW7M25nKM >}}

 The story of the Three Hebrew Boys may be familiar to you.
 These three young men were thrown into a large furnace as punishment for refusing to worship a statue of the king. <sup><a class="footnote-reference" id='footnote-a-reference' href='#footnote-a'>a</a></sup> The story ends with them coming out the furnace unburned, but what we're focusing on today is detailed two chapters before, in Daniel chapter 1.